Visionbi/Zero-to-Snowflake/README.md

 ## Step 1 - Prepare Data For The Demo
-Fisrt we will prepare some data.
+First we will prepare some data.
 Snowflake includes a Sample database (Using their snowshare), we will use it for the demo, you'll need to prepare only a bucket with secret & access keys.

 see documentation [here](/A-Tutorial/Step-1-Prepare-Data.MD)